 In order to be able to place the speakers behind the fabric you normally need to remove the cheek pads from the helmet to reveal the back where the fabric is glued, taped or preferably just elasticated over the polystyrene.
 Carefully peel the fabric back enough to slide the speakers into place (normally about level or just below the level of the hole for the strap and just behind the strap).
-Try to copy the illustrations on pages 9 and 10.
+Try to copy the illustrations on pages 8 and 9.
 Again it is important to start with the speakers set deliberately lower to help with maximum comfort and avoid pinching the top part of your ears, and then adjust them upwards as required to obtain the best sound level and quality.
 If you have to un-glue or un-tape the fabric, masking tape is often used to stick this back down

-Please see illustration on page 8 and note that by angling the speakers as shown it helps to ensure even pressure between the speakers and your ears, thus improving both comfort and sound quality.
+Please see illustration on page 7 and note that by angling the speakers as shown it helps to ensure even pressure between the speakers and your ears, thus improving both comfort and sound quality.
 The speaker wire normally exits the speaker towards the back of the helmet.

-DO NOT CUT the polystyrene.
-You will normally find that only a VERY SMALL amount of extra space, or better positioning, would remove all the pressure and so allow the cheek pad to fit.
-Only if you have tried everything else first should you use your thumb (or use something harder, smooth and rounded like the back of a small screwdriver handle) to carefully compress JUST ENOUGH of the polystyrene, for the back of the speaker to slightly recess into the polystyrene, This would NOT normally require more than just 1 or 2 mm ($\frac{1}{16}$ ") in an area no larger than the back of the speaker magnet.
+Only if you have tried everything else first, use your thumb (or something harder, smooth and rounded like the back of a screwdriver handle) to carefully compress JUST ENOUGH of the polystyrene for the wires, boom and loom to slightly recess into the polystyrene to help relieve any pressure.
+This would NOT normally require more than just 1 or 2 mm ($\frac{1}{16}$ °).

 If your cheek pad has a plastic tongue to hold it in place, be careful not to break this off when removing or replacing the cheek pads, and also be careful not to trap or cut the speaker wire/s with it when replacing the cheek pads.
 When you have installed the headset you can use the back of a toothbrush handle to make a great tool for carefully pushing any wires up into the lining and around the back of the neck draft excluder.
 You may find it is better to fix the speakers with Velcro so as to help avoid them slipping up inside the helmet which can happen over time due to movement when putting the helmet on.
 For the first time putting the helmet on after installation it is often beneficial to use something like a silk balaclava to help prevent your ears being folded over while putting the helmet on and off until you have fine tuned the speaker positioning for maximum comfort and performance.
-If for example your right ear is folded over after putting the helmet on you should immediately use your right hand side of the helmet to flick your right ear back straight etc. while doing this you may also be able to feel the speaker position in relation to your ear and if possible try to move the speaker for a better fit/sound.
+If for example your right ear is folded over after putting the helmet on you should immediately use your right hand to pull the right hand strap so that you can get your left hand fingers up into the right hand side of the helmet to flick your right ear back straight etc. while doing this you may also be able to feel the speaker position in relation to your ear and if possible try to move the speaker for a better fit/sound.